nitk-nest/NeST/INSTALL.md

 **NOTE**: `NeST` is supported for Linux systems only.

-The following instrcutions are to install `NeST` from source.
+The following instructions are to install `NeST` from source.

 #### 1. Ensure that netperf is installed in your system.